followmyutopia/devextreme-documentation/concepts/05 Widgets/Lookup/05 Configure Search Parameters.md

+[note]Searching works with source data of plain structure only.
+Subsequently, data can be transformed to hierarchical structure using the **DataSource**'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) option.

 The **Lookup** widget allows a user to search through its items.
 Moreover, the widget offers suggestions while the user types a value into the search box.
 Usually, the data field that provides suggestions is the same data field that is searched for the typed value.
-If in your case, it is two different fields: assign the field providing suggestions to the **valueExpr** option and the field to be searched - to the **searchExpr** option.
-If you need to search several fields, assign an array of field names to the **searchExpr** option.
+If there are two different fields, assign the field providing suggestions to the **valueExpr** option and the field to be searched to the **searchExpr** option.
+Assign an array of field names to the **searchExpr** option if you need to search several fields.

     <!--JavaScript-->
     var lookupData = [